Sabi Star Lithium Mine

 ongoing

-In Buhera, mining operations by Max Minds has resulted in contamination of ground water.
-Water tests conducted by a local media outlet (Newshawks) revealed that the boreholes were contaminated with toxic chemicals, threatening the health of community members, livestock and wildlife
+In Buhera, mining operations by Max Minds resulted in contamination of groundwater.
+Water tests conducted by a local media outlet (Newshawks) revealed that the boreholes were contaminated with toxic chemicals, threatening the health of community members, livestock and wildlife.

 Year: 2024Countries: ZimbabweRelated: Sabi Star Lithium Mine